thanachart29/gesture_detection_with_ROS2/docs/source/electronic/docs/battery_management_system.rst

     Capacity = Current  hours of use = 62.625  3 = 187.875 Ah

 .. note:: In this project, we use a custom battery of 220Ah capacity because of store production restrictions.

+- Battery type selection
+-